microsoft/Windows-driver-samples/tools/sdv/samples/SDV-FailDriver-NDIS/README.md

 ---
 topic: sample
-description: Demonstrates how Static Driver Verifier (SDV) can find errors in a NDIS driver.
+description: "Demonstrates how Static Driver Verifier (SDV) can find errors in a NDIS driver."
 languages:
 - cpp
 products: